 and another in Proverbs 28:19-20 He who tills his land will have plenty of food, But he who follows empty pursuits will have poverty in plenty.
 A faithful man will abound with blessings, But he who makes haste to be rich will not go unpunished.

 “He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much.
 Therefore if you have not been faithful in the use of unrighteous wealth, who will entrust the true riches to you?”
 (Luke 16:10-11 NASB)

 9. A life lived as a good example to their children

 Not only does God desire that we trust Him and pursue a life of righteousness (rather than a life playing with the line of sin) but He honors those who are obedient – with leadership and power (and sometimes finances that last)

-Exodus 18:21 “Furthermore, you shall select out of all the people able men who fear God, men of truth, those who hate dishonest gain; and you shall place these over them as leaders of thousands, of hundreds, of fifties and of tens.
+“Furthermore, you shall select out of all the people able men who fear God, men of truth, those who hate dishonest gain; and you shall place these over them as leaders of thousands, of hudreds, of fifties and of tens.
+(Exodus 18:21 NASB)